Blaine Gibson (sculptor)

 Blaine R. Gibson (February 11, 1918 – July 5, 2015) was an American artist, sculptor, animator, and theme park designer best known for his work with The Walt Disney Company.
-Gibson made contributions to both Disney's animation division as well as its theme parks as an animator and a sculptor.
-He brought many of the parks most famous Audio-Animatronic figures to three-dimensional life for attractions like Great Moments with Mr. Lincoln, Walt Disney's Enchanted Tiki Room, Pirates of the Caribbean, The Haunted Mansion, and more.
+Gibson made contributions to both Disney's animation division and its theme parks as an animator and a sculptor.
+He brought many of the park's most famous Audio-Animatronic figures to three-dimensional life for attractions like Great Moments with Mr. Lincoln, Walt Disney's Enchanted Tiki Room, Pirates of the Caribbean, The Haunted Mansion, and more.

 Early life

-Gibson was born on February 11, 1918 on a 250-acre melon farm in Rocky Ford, Colorado.
+Gibson was born on February 11, 1918, on a 250-acre melon farm in Rocky Ford, Colorado.
 At age five, Gibson showed an interest in art and drawing.
-When he was 12, Gibson entered a sculpting contest sponsored by Procter & Gamble where he sculpted an elephant out of a bar of Ivory soap.
+When he was 12, Gibson entered a sculpting contest sponsored by Procter & Gamble, where he sculpted an elephant out of a bar of Ivory soap.
 Gibson won the contest and was awarded $10.

-After graduating high school, he attended the University of Colorado near Fort Collins, but had to drop out when he ran out of money.
+After graduating from high school, he attended the University of Colorado but had to drop out when he ran out of money.

 Disney career

 In 1939, Gibson applied to The Walt Disney Studio by mail.
 With his application, he included the required drawing exercises and a free-drawn illustration of a little boy milking a cow and squirting the milk into a kitten's mouth.
 The submission won Gibson a position as an effects animator.
 But the job didn't include covering transportation from Colorado to California, so Gibson borrowed $400 from a friend and a local Rotary Club to cover his transportation and temporary living expenses.

-At the Disney Studio, Gibson worked his way up over a period of 20 years from effects animator to inbetweener, assistant animator to full animator.
+At the Disney Studio, Gibson worked his way up over a period of 20 years from effects animator to assistant animator to full animator.
 He worked on many of Disney's animated short cartoons and features, including Fantasia, Bambi, Song of the South, Alice in Wonderland, Peter Pan, Sleeping Beauty, and One Hundred and One Dalmatians.

 Gibson continued to sculpt as a hobby during his off-time from Disney.
 He took sculpture classes at Pasadena City College and apprenticed with a private instructor to improve his skills.
 In 1954, Walt Disney saw some animal sculptures created by Gibson at a studio employee art exhibition and started Gibson on creating sculptures for Disneyland Park, which was opening the following year.

-From 1954 to 1961, Gibson went back and forth between projects at for animation and WED Enterprises (now known as Walt Disney Imagineering).
-Gibson then went full time to WED and supervised the burgeoning Imagineering sculpture department.
+From 1954 to 1961, Gibson went back and forth between projects for animation and WED Enterprises (now known as Walt Disney Imagineering).
+Gibson then went full-time to WED and supervised the burgeoning Imagineering sculpture department.